 There is a great debate about whether there is any historical accuracy or evidence/proof in the story of Mahabharata.
 This narrative is so remarkable that it has made numerous people speculate ‘Did it really happen? or simply as fiction, But, Mahabharata did actually occur and is a complete reality.

-Mahabharata is not just a story, but the detailed account of an event occurred in the past.
+Mahabharata is not just a story, but a detailed account of an event that occurred in the past.
 There is enough archaeological and scientific evidence to prove the Mahabharata if we research further.
 The points noted below indicate differences in what is ‘reality’ and ‘myth’.